-EYFS and KS1 children are allocated a book from a selection of decodable book banded (phonics levelled) readers to read at home.
+EYFS and KS1 children choose a book from a selection of Book Banded (phonics levelled) readers to take home.
 These books are matched to the child's current phonic knowledge and focus on phonic sounds being learnt in school.

 From Y1 onwards, when children know all of their phonic sounds and can read with a good level of fluency, children use the Accelerated Reader programme.
 The children complete a Star Reading Test and are given a ZPD (Zone of Proximal Development) to guide their book choice from AR levelled books.
 Once the children have read a book, they then complete a quiz online about the book to monitor and praise their understanding and reading achievement.